Anveio/stripe-react-fullstack/README.md

 - JWT_SECRET should be the same as it is in your `variables.env` file.
 - STRIPE_SECRET_TEST should be the same as it is in your `variables.env`.
 - PROD_DATABASE should be used instead of DEV_DATABASE.
-Enter in the Mongo URI of the production database you just.
+Enter in the Mongo URI of the production database you made on Mlab.

 Now you're ready to deploy the server. `git push heroku master` will deploy the application to Heroku.
 Take note of the URL you just pushed to.
 You'll need it for the next step.